 Fletcher returned to finish filming, but Singer is still named as director on the movie’s credits.

-On Sunday night, when “Bohemian Rhapsody” won the best motion picture, drama prize at the Globes, there was no director standing onstage to accept the award nor any mention of them.
+In early January, when “Bohemian Rhapsody” won the best motion picture, drama prize at the Globes, there was no director standing onstage to accept the award nor any mention of them.
 King, the producer involved from the beginning, accepted the prize, thanking Mercury “for showing us the power of embracing your true self.”

 “The power of movies is that it brings us all together.
 Freddie Mercury and Queen did that so successfully through their music,” King said.